 Anand joined Watsi on May 10th, 2014.
 60 other people also joined Watsi on that day!
-Anand's most recent donation supported Ethan, a toddler from Kenya, to fund hernia surgery.
+Anand's most recent donation supported Gideon, a 6-year-old from Kenya, to fund an arm fracture repair.

 Ethan is a toddler from Kenya.
 He has had inguinal hernia.
 Fortunately, on May 23, he will undergo repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $423 to fund Ethan's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably.
 “My child is in much anguish.
 We cannot raise the needed funds and I am therefore requesting for your assistance,” says Ethan’s mother.